eigerco/beerus/book/TRANSLATIONS.md

 ## Work locally (translations)

-This book is targetting international audience, and aims at being gradually translated in several languages.
+This book is targeting international audience, and aims at being gradually translated in several languages.

 **All files in the `src` directory MUST be written in english**.
 This ensures that all the translation files can be auto-generated and updated by translators.